dictu-lang/Dictu/docs/docs/standard-lib/queue.md

 ### Queue.push() -> Result<Queue>

 Returns a Result value with a `Nil` on success.
+The capacity will be increased as necessary.

 ```cs
 const queue = Queue.new(10).unwrap();